7 Simple Hacks To Target Dog Joint Discomfort – FAST

 One more thing.
 The floor.
 Yes, it may seem daunting to change the flooring in your home, but it can really make a difference to your dog’s physical health.
 If you have slippery flooring, such as ceramic tiles or laminate wood, it may be worth swapping it for carpet or vinyl, which are softer and less slippery.
 The other alternative is to put down some rugs – it will make every paw-step that little bit easier.

-An overlooked corrective and preventative solution for dog joint pain is supplements.
-Many owners aren’t aware how much science has advanced in the realm of dog joint care – and they really should be.
+An overlooked corrective and efficient solution for dog joint discomfort is supplements.
+Many owners aren’t aware of how much science has advanced in the realm of dog joint care – and they really should be.

 One ingredient to look out for is fish oil.
-The Omega-3 found in fish oil is proven to be an anti-inflammatory ingredient, with studies showing that it has the same effect as a painkiller on arthritic pain.
+The Omega-3 found in fish oil is proven to have inflammatory balancing properties, with studies showing that it can help relieve occasional joint stiffness.

 For dogs that run around outdoors, nails will naturally wear down to a length that won’t disrupt their movement, but for dogs that spend more time in the house, there is a risk of joint damage when nails aren’t kept trimmed!